Blessing of same-sex unions in Christian churches: Philippines

+Poland

+In May 2024, clergy from the Evangelical Reformed Church in Poland and Halina Radacz, a pastor in the Evangelical Church of the Augsburg Confession Poland, offered the first documented blessings of same-sex couples in Poland.

 Sweden

 The Church of Sweden performs blessings of same-sex couples.
 Following the legalization of same-sex marriage in Sweden in May 2009, the Church of Sweden decided in October 2009 to start conducting same-sex weddings in their churches.
 It had previously blessed same-sex couples using a different ceremony.